16 Tips For Beginning With Acrylic Painting

 Often times we get tunnel visions with our paintings.
 That tiny detail of the grass we’ve been working on for an hour.
 Does it really make a difference in the overall aesthetics of the painting?
 Look at your painting from far away and you will notice a HUGE difference!

 DON’T paint over it!
-Some other ways to look at your painting from a different perspective are: taking a picture of the painting with your phone, squinting your eyes or turning your painting upside down!
+Some other ways to look at your painting from a different perspective are: taking a picture of the painting with your phone, looking at in in a mirror, squinting your eyes or turning your painting upside down!

 If there is one thing you take from all my tips, it’s that painting is a learned skill (and 50% emotion)!
 It comes with practice and you will only improve the more you paint!
 So go out and get those brushes, get those canvases and whatever paints you can afford!
 Paint your favorite things.
 Don’t get frustrated!
 Enjoy the process, enjoy the journey!
 Welcome to this wonderful hobby!